 For the same reason you cannot change the seeds tendency to form gel or ‘wash it clean’.
 Nor should you wish to as an attemp will only harm the seed and thereby the fragilesprout.

-In stead you can work with the gelling tendency in your sprouting by simply cultivating these seeds on organic cotton.
-Place the cotton on a plate and not in a traditional sprouter.
-Cultivated like this these seeds will succeed for you.
+In stead you can work with the gelling tendency in your sprouting by simply cultivating these seeds on organic cotton as explained below.

 MUCILAGINOUS SEEDS IN TABLE SETTING